All Episodes

 Well, Mangioni confirmed to the judge that he understands his rights, that he's seen the federal complaint.

-His attorneys apparently didn't fight for bail, as prosecutors were asking he be detained pending trial.
+His attorneys apparently didn't fight for bail as prosecutors were asking he be detained pending trial.

-Yeah, he is not gonna get bonded.
+Yeah, he is not going to get bonded.

 No fucking way.

-Which, oh, by the way, guys, 640 likes, let's hit 1,000.
+Which, oh, by the way, guys, 640 likes.

 Come on, man.

-Say 1,000.
+Sent 1,000.

 But the defense said we reserve our right to argue this at a later date.